Luthaf/rascaline/README.rst

 |test| |docs|

 Rascaline is a library for the efficient computing of representations for atomistic machine learning also called "descriptors" or "fingerprints".
-These representation can be used for atomistic machine learning (ml) models including ml potentials, visualization or similarity analysis.
+These representations can be used for atomistic machine learning (ml) models including ml potentials, visualization or similarity analysis.